-Data scientists and other data professionals need a combination of education, practical experience, and soft skills to succeed and have a positive impact
+Data scientists and other data management professionals need guidance from mentors who have a combination of education, practical experience, and soft skills to support successful careers

 Today’s data professionals need practical experience and soft skills demonstrated by an extensive portfolio of successful projects.
-Well-rounded data professionals are better positioned to make an immediate impact from the onset of the analytics life cycle.
+Well-rounded data professionals are better positioned to make an immediate impact throughout an organization.
 While professional development ultimately comes from individual efforts, guidance and coaching from experienced professionals can be invaluable.
 Mentorship is a powerful tool for data management professionals at all stages in their careers as they seek to become integral to organizational innovation and strength.

 As Oprah Winfrey once said, “A mentor is someone who allows you to see the hope inside yourself.”
 If a mentee comes equipped with the right goal and mindset, a mentor can provide the strategic and purposeful guidance needed to develop and practice valuable skillsets.
 By leveraging their subject matter expertise and own lessons learned, mentors could guide mentees through their professional development journeys.

 Mentorship is not just for emerging professionals.
 Throughout a career journey, all professionals will undoubtedly have varying interests and goals.
 As a result, the mentorship one seeks today may look very different from that of 10 years from now, perhaps needing a tough love mentor today, but a peer or reverse mentor tomorrow.
 As such, every match serves a unique purpose.
 Before reaching out to potential mentors, first identify current career goals and take an honest look at the development required to achieve it.
 Then, search for the right type of mentor, one who can advise, challenge and inspire in those areas.